Who is the best IRS Lawyer for you?

-Did you know that 3-6% of all American tax filers will have a some sort of tax problem in 2012?
-With so much need for tax assistance, it is hard to know who the best kind of professional is to help you.
-And what makes matters even more confusing is that there are three types of professionals who can represent you before the IRS.
-Sing up for our free taxpayers awareness guide to learn your best move.
+Did you know that 3-6% of all American tax filers will have some sort of IRS or state tax problem this year?
+With so much need for tax assistance, it is hard to know:

 Certified Public Accountants

-There is no special test you have to take to become a tax attorney, besides passing the BAR Exam in any state.
-You don’t even need to take any tax courses because the IRS allows any licensed attorney to represent a tax payer before them.
-Many law schools do, however, require every graduate to tax law courses (my alma mater Quinnipiac University School of Law has such a requirement).
+There is no special test you have to take to become a tax attorney, besides passing a Bar Exam in any states.
+You don’t even need to take any tax courses because the IRS allows any licensed attorney to represent a taxpayer before them.
+Many law schools do, however, require every graduate to take tax law courses (my alma mater Quinnipiac University School of Law has such a requirement).

 So can all lawyers call themselves an IRS tax lawyer?
 I suppose… so you may want to be careful about you you hire.